jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_single.md

 - __Confidence Level__:  For non-overlap effect sizes that have standard errors, as well as all parametric effect sizes you, the calculator will provide confidence intervals.
 You will need to specify what coverage you desire in your confidence interval.
 The default is 95% confidence intervals.

+- __Digits__: The number of significant digits to round to.
+For instance, an SMD of 95.0456 will be rounded to 95.046 if the selector is set to 3 digits, or to 95.05 if the selector is set to 2 digits.

+- __Standardize by__: If you select the standardized mean difference (SMD) you will be given an option to select with variance to standardize the effect by.
+The baseline SD option will standardize the SMD by the variability of the observations in the baseline, and the pooled SD option will standardize the SMD by the pooled variance of the two phases.

+- __Show methods and references__: By default, the calculator will simply provide estimates and confidence intervals (if applicable).
+More detailed information and relevant formulas will be provided if this box is checked.

 The single-entry calculator will display an effect size estimate, as well as a standard error  and confidence interval if applicable.
 If you are interested in the methods and references